Kalkan holidays 2019

 Laid-back, sophisticated, and authentically Turkish, quaint Kalkan might just be one of Antalya’s best kept secrets.
-This charming seaside town on the Mediterranean coast is spread around a gorgeous bay, and embodies all the best of Turkey without the hustle and bustle of the busiest holiday resorts.
+Why not enjoy a cheap holiday in this charming seaside town on the Mediterranean coast? its spread around a gorgeous bay, and embodies all the best of Turkey without the hustle and bustle of the busiest holiday resorts.
 Sunseekers can soak up the sun at Patara Beach or Kalamar Bay, adventurers can go exploring through the ancient ruins at Xanthos, soak in the hot springs at Pamukkale, and kids can run wild in the Tlos Yaka Forest Park.
 And if all that's not enough, Kalkan is handily located right next to Kas, another small-scale resort where you’ll find even more beaches, bars, and restaurants.

 Most popular hotels in Kalkan

 (°C) Avg.
 High Temp